MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-A-Economic-Regulations/part-298-Exemptions-Air-Taxi-Commuter-Air-Carrier-Operations/subpart-C-Registration-Exemption-Air-Taxi-Operators/section-298.21.md

 (1) Air Taxi Registration (OST Form 4507), executed in duplicate.6 This form shall be certified by a responsible official and shall include the following information:

-6 OST Form 4507 can be obtained from the Manager, Program Management Branch, Federal Aviation Administration, AFS-260, or on the World Wide Web at *http://www.faa.gov/avr/afs/afs200/afs260/Part298.cfm.*
+6 OST Form 4507 can be obtained from the Manager, Technical Programs Branch, Federal Aviation Administration, AFS-260 at (202) 267-8166, or on the internet at *https://www.faa.gov/about/office\_org/headquarters\_offices/avs/offices/afx/afs/afs200/afs260/exemptions/*

 (i) The name of the carrier and its mailing address;